Conservation and restoration of herbaria: Fungal attack

-The primary risk factor for fungal attack is incomplete drying of specimens, caused either during the specimen preparation process or afterward, or in collections that become wet later through flood, other water damage or improper storage conditions, especially in the tropics.
+The primary risk factor for fungal attack is incomplete drying of specimens, caused either during the specimen preparation process or afterwards, or in collections that become wet later through flood, other water damage or improper storage conditions, especially in the tropics.
 Properly dried plant specimens will not suffer from fungal attack if stored in the correct conditions.
 During the drying process specimens are particularly at risk if they dry slowly.
 This happens through poor drying conditions or specimens being wet before being pressed or having water-retaining or succulent parts.
 Specimens with sugary exudations or large quantities of nectar are also particularly attractive to fungi and need special care during drying to ensure that they dry fast enough to prevent mold growth.
 If fungal growth occurs on specimens, it can be brushed with 95% ethanol or methylated spirits (denatured alcohol).
 However, this may alter the specimen for chemical and other investigative research and only kills the fungus present on the specimen, not preventing further problems of fungal growth.